johannrichard/homebridge-dingz/README.md

 Older myStrom WiFi Switches don't support auto-discovery and must be added manually.
 Depending on your setup, you might want or have to add all your devices manually.
 Configuration settings will be read-out automatically in either case.

-## Configuration changes

-### Configuration changes (dingz only)
+## Configuration changes (dingz only)

-Initially, the plugin attempts to create the dynamic accessories based on the dingz configuration.
+Initially, the plugin attempts to create the dynamic accessories based on a dingz' configuration.
 Keeping up with configuration changes once a dingz has been added to HomeKit has become increasingly challenging and error prone.
 New [features in the firmware](https://github.com/johannrichard/homebridge-dingz/pull/114) and a mixed hardware and software-defined configuration (`DIP` switch and UI settings) can change **physical** properties of your dingz.

 This applies to the following configurable properties: